patrikx3/redis-ui/README.md

 [//]: #@corifeus-header:end

+### Powerful Online Networking Tool

+Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com)

+**Free**
+Designed for professionals and enthusiasts, this tool provides essential features for network analysis, troubleshooting, and management.
+You can also purchase this tool for integration or as a service.

 **p3x-redis-ui** is a versatile Redis GUI that can function as either a backend server on the web or as a desktop application.
 This open-source software is particularly effective for managing JSON, featuring integration with JSONEditor and ACE.
 Explore a variety of options in the 'edit json' button dialog, which also supports uploading and downloading binary data.
 Additionally, it handles SSH, cluster, and sentinel configurations.